influxdata/helm-charts/charts/influxdb/README.md

 [InfluxDB](https://github.com/influxdata/influxdb) is an open source time series database with no external dependencies.
 It's useful for recording metrics, events, and performing analytics.

-The InfluxDB Helm chart bootstraps an InfluxDB StatefulSet and service on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The InfluxDB Helm chart uses the [Helm](https://helm.sh) package manager to bootstrap an InfluxDB StatefulSet and service on a [Kubernetes](http://kubernetes.io) cluster.

 ## Prerequisites